AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 |1.4939                          |2                              |33.88%                       |

 The 15 mg/L humic acid mixture streams exhibited a different behaviour in comparison to the 5 and 10 mg/L humic acid mixture streams.
 At the lowest turbidity, the observed absorbances for the 15 mg/L humic acid mixture streams were not equal to the projected absorbance.
-However,the mixture with 100 NTU clay and Humic Acid had only 0.1% of a difference in absorbance in comparison with the projected absorbance.
+However, the mixture with 100 NTU clay and Humic Acid had only 0.1% of a difference in absorbance in comparison with the projected absorbance.
 For 15 mg/L humic acid mixtures, only partial results confirmed the additive assumptions of absorbance.
 More experiments need to be conducted in order to reach a conclusion.

 All three mixture tests have shown results that prove absorbance can be additive when Humic Acid and Clay are mixed together.
 However, there are more results that overturn this hypothesis.
 The team used clay at 1000 NTU for the mixture trials in order to consider real-life situations.
 However, we did not take into account that the meters might not be able to measure accurately at a high turbidity, therefore this might have resulted in a maxed out reading on the spectrophotometer.